 Signs of breast cancer include lump in the breasts, bloody discharge from the nipple and changes in the shape or texture of the nipple or breast.

-Breast Cancer In Children
+Breast Cancer In Females

 Breast cancer can occur in females aged 15 to 39 years.
 In this age group, breast cancer is said to be more aggressive and more difficult to treat than in older women.
-The risk of breast cancer is increased when the child has leukaemia, lymphoma, soft tissue sarcoma and rhabdomyosarcoma.
+The risk of breast cancer is increased when the woman has leukaemia, lymphoma, soft tissue sarcoma and rhabdomyosarcoma.

 How Fish Can Prevent Breast Cancer?